Skill Practice Through Simulations

 What is a Learning Simulation?

-Simulations give learners decision-making practice and they learn from mistakes in a safe environment.
-Learning from mistakes is what improves performance and drives new mindsets and behaviors.
+Simulations give learners decision-making practice, so they can learn from mistakes in a safe environment.
+This type of learning experience is what improves performance and drives new mindsets and behaviors.

 The Future of Skills